ailon/markerjs2/README.md

 marker.js 2 is a JavaScript browser library to enable image annotation in your web applications.
 Add marker.js 2 to your web app and instantly enable users to annotate and mark up images.
 You can save, share or otherwise process the results.

+> For a more detailed "Getting started" and other docs and tutorials, please refer to the [official documentation](https://markerjs.com/docs).

 ## Installation

 ```